-The first thing you need is resistance.
-Without resistance, there is no stimulation, and without stimulation, there is no reason to take “selfies” in the bathroom.
+The first element that you need to make the formula work is resistance.
+Without resistance, there is no stimulation, and without stimulation, there is no reason to take “selfies” including your chest.

-The push-up obviously does that.
-The chest, the triceps and the shoulders have to work hard to get you back up.
+The push-up accomplishes this task.
+Your chest (pectoral muscles), triceps and shoulders (anterior deltoids) have to contract hard to push you back up.

 Tension has been generated.
 What’s next?

 In order for a muscle to grow, it has to be pushed beyond a certain limit for a long time.
 You can’t just do a few wall push-ups, flex in front of the mirror and expect to get big.
 It won’t happen even if you watch videos of Jay Cutler between the sets.

 In the beginning, regular push-ups may be difficult for you, but after a while, your body will adapt.
 Endurance alone does not require a lot of absolute strength and mass.
 If you are doing a movement for more than 15 clean reps, you are training your endurance capacity.

 To keep on growing and building strength, the individual has to switch to more advanced variations (ring push-ups…etc.) or add extra resistance (weight, bands) to the current one.